rextechs/AzureIoTBootcamp/Day2-HOL1.md

 Follow these steps to prepare the development environment for DevKit:

-1. Launch VS Code, look for **Arduino** in the extension marketplace and install it.
+1. *If the Arduino extension is already installed, you can skip this step.* Launch VS Code, look for **Arduino** in the extension marketplace and install it.
 This extension provides enhanced experiences for developing on Arduino platform.
     ![Install Arduino](images/IoTHub-Lab/install-arduino.png)

-2. Look for **Azure IoT Tools** in the extension marketplace and install it.
+2. *If the Azure IoT Tools extension is already installed, you can skip this step.* Look for **Azure IoT Tools** in the extension marketplace and install it.
     ![Install Azure IoT Tools](images/IoTHub-Lab/install-azure-iot-tools.png)

 3. Configure VS Code with Arduino settings.